-Thoth is always my answer when friends asking me about the meaning of the blog logo.
-I made the design as an abstract of the Egyptian famous god.
+Thoth is always my answer when friends asking me about the meaning of my stamp.

-His name was often taken by the kings of Egypt such as Tutankhamun & Tuthmoses.
-His worship began in Lower Egypt, and the last dynastic era of Egyptian history, marking Thoth’s veneration as among the longest of the Egyptian gods.
+His worship began in Upper Egypt, and the last dynastic era of Egyptian history, marking Thoth’s veneration as among the longest of the Egyptian gods.

-He is most commonly depicted as a man with the head of an ibis with or without a lunar disc above his head.
+Commonly, he is depicted as a man with the head of an ibis with or without a lunar disc above his head.

-The Greeks admired him so greatly that they credited him as the originator of all knowledge on earth and in the heavens.
+The Greeks respected and admired him so greatly that they credited him as the originator of all knowledge on earth and in the heavens.

-The story tells that Thoth, the “excellent of understanding”, observed and wrote down everything that happened and reported it to Ra every morning.
-As the record keeper of the gods he was paired with the librarian Seshat.
+The ancient story tells that Thoth, the excellent of understanding has observed and wrote down everything that happened and reported it to Ra every morning.
+He was paired with Seshat the librarian, as the record keeper of all other gods.

-Thoth and Seshat knew the future as well as the past.
-They inscribed a person’s fate on the bricks on which their mother gave birth and the length of a king’s reign on the leaves of the Ished tree
+Both Thoth and Seshat knew the future as well as the past.
+They inscribed a person’s fate on the bricks on which their mother gave birth and the length of a king’s reign on Ished tree leaves.

-Even today, Thoth is recognized as an important spiritual entity.
-He is one of the better-known Egyptian deities in popular culture.
+Up till now, Thoth is recognized as an important spiritual entity.
+He is one of the most famous Egyptian deities in popular culture.

-For this reason, I got inspired to use him as a logo, he is one of the most popular and recognizable goddesses, in the modern world.
+For this reason, I got inspired to use Thoth as my stamp, he is one of the most popular and recognizable goddesses, in the modern world.